jackbngn/Weather-Dashboard/README.md

 ## Description

 In this week Challenge, I was task to create a Weather Dashboard in the browser that retrieves the weather from a server api.
 Then it is dynamically updated to reflect the weather condition of each day.
+The user can enter a city name and check the weather condition along with saving the search history.

 ## Website Link